CMPA is the most common food allergy in babies and children. Here are the symptoms to look out for.

 - Whey powder

-All HiPP packaging lists milk as an ingredient, and also in a bright yellow ‘CONTAINS’ box below the ingredients listing.
-Have a look at all of the HiPP Organic products which don’t contain milk.
+All HiPP packaging lists milk as an ingredient if the recipe contains it, and we also highlight it in a bright yellow ‘CONTAINS’ box below the ingredients listing to make it easy to find.
+(Luckily, lots of our HiPP Organic foods don’t contain milk!)

-Most major supermarkets will also provide lists of foods which do not contain specific ingredients on request.
+Most major supermarkets will also give you a list of foods which do not contain specific ingredients if you ask for one.